Vyshnav2255/MyWebsite/_books/anything you want.md

 image: /Images/Books/AYWD.png
 author: Derek Sivers
 date: 2021-02-22
-description: 40 Lessons for a New Kind of Entrepreneur.
+description: 40 Lessons for a New Kind of Entrepreneur
 layout: book
 rating: 10
 ---